xayanide/datastoremodule/README.md

 Get DataStoreModule here:
 https://create.roblox.com/store/asset/95400986405695/DataStoreModule

+## Use Cases

+### Applicable

+#### Single-session DataStore
+Type: Session-locked, stateful DataStore
+- Each dataStore has their own separate key.
+- The module locks the session when it is opened.
+- Prevents multiple servers from trying to access the same dataStore's data, only the lock holder can access it.

+### Not Applicable

+#### Multi-server DataStore
+Type: Shared, accessible DataStore across servers
+- Many servers can write at the same time.
+- You do not need session locking because you want concurrent writes, not a single-session lock.
+- `DataStore:UpdateAsync()` is ideal here, since it handles updates safely for multi-server writes if used right.

 ## Breaking Changes

 The only breaking change in the API is with `DataStore#SaveInternal`.
 You can no longer directly modify a DataStore's `SaveInterval` by assigning a value to it because it's no longer assigned a function due to the de-encapsulation.
 Instead, you must use the `DataStore:SetSaveInterval(interval: number)` method to change the interval.